cernops/nova-quota-sync/readme.md

 -------------------
 Bugs?
 Oh, almost certainly.

 This tool was written to be used in the CERN Cloud Infrastructure and it has been tested only in our environment.

-Since it updates nova DB use it with extremely caution.
+Since it updates nova DB use it with extreme caution.